August Dupré: Life

-Born at Mainz, Germany, on 6 September 1835, he was the second son of F. Dupré, merchant of Frankfurt, from a Huguenot background; his father moved to London in 1843, lived in Warrington, and moved back to Giessen in 1845.
-He was at school in Giessen and Darmstadt.
+Born at Mainz, Germany, on 6 September 1835, he was the second son of Jakob Friedrich (later James Frederick) Dupré (1796-1877) and his first wife Johanna Augusta Florentina Schäfer (1801-1835).
+Jakob was a merchant of Frankfurt from a Huguenot background who moved to London in 1843, lived in Warrington and moved back to Giessen in 1845.
+August was at school in Giessen and Darmstadt.

-Dupré entered the University of Giessen in 1852, aged 17, he, with his brother Friedrich Wilhelm (died 1908), where they studied chemistry under Justus Liebig and Heinrich Will.
+Dupré entered the University of Giessen in 1852, aged 17, with his brother Friedrich Wilhelm (died 1908), where they studied chemistry under Justus Liebig and Heinrich Will.
 In 1854 the brothers went to Heidelberg University, where they continued their chemical studies with Robert Bunsen and Gustav Kirchhoff.
 August took a Heidelberg doctorate in 1855, and they both moved to London, where he acted as assistant to William Odling, then demonstrator of Practical Chemistry in the medical school of Guy's Hospital.
 Friedrich meanwhile became lecturer in chemistry and toxicology at Westminster Hospital medical school.
 In 1863 August succeeded Friedrich in the post, which he held till 1897.
 In 1866 he became a naturalised British subject.
 From 1874 to 1901 he was lecturer in toxicology at the London School of Medicine for Women, and from 1873 to 1901 he was public analyst to the city of Westminster.

 Dupré was elected a fellow of the Chemical Society in 1860, and served on its council (1871–5).
 He was president of the Society of Public Analysts (1877–8); was an original member of the Institute of Chemistry (1877), and a member of its first and four later councils.
 He was an original member of the Society of Chemical Industry, serving on the council (1894–7).
 He was elected Fellow of the Royal Society on 3 June 1875.

 Dupré died at his home, Mount Edgcumbe, Sutton, Surrey on 15 July 1907, and was buried at Benhilton, Sutton.